 - Limited customer support options.
 If you need to discuss your student loan application or existing loans with a customer service representative, there is only one option offered by Sallie Mae – a phone call.
 With no email or chat support, and a relatively rudimentary online interface, Sallie Mae is far behind its competitors when it comes to communication.
 This is especially egregious when considering that their primary audience is tech-savvy college students.
 Other student loan providers tend to offer much easier ways to reach them than Sallie Mae does.

 Looking at Sallie Mae student loan reviews online, the trend seems to point to an average negative view of the company.
 Customer reviews, in particular, are overwhelmingly negative, complaining of difficulties with customer support, lost payments, and high interest rates.
 Similarly, reviewers tend to focus on the negative business practices that have been a problem for Sallie Mae over the years, such as automatic defaults.
 Other reviewers have noted its high loan limits as good, while considering its customer service as a negative, leading to an overall mixed review.

 Unlike most of the modern student loan providers, Sallie Mae can almost exclusively be contacted only by phone.
 No email, chat, or other modern options are available.

 - Email address: not available

 It is clear from the information we’ve uncovered during our Sallie Mae student loan review that the newly restructured Sallie Mae is still unsure about the kind of student loan provider it wants to be.
 The company is still plagued by poor communication and some questionable practices that characterized its old incarnation.
-It has however, become more selective in its applicants, while still offering a number of excellent deferment, forbearance, and repayment options.
+It has, however, become more selective in its applicants, while still offering a number of excellent deferment, forbearance, and repayment options.
 It is a good loan for students looking for flexibility, but it is important to read the fine print.
 How has your experience with Sallie Mae been?
-Tell us about it below!
+Share your very own Sallie Mae student loan review below!